 Pettable Review: How I Got My Legitimate ESA Letter Online

-If you are thinking about getting an esa letter for your assistance animal, I’d recommend using Pettable.
-I had a fantastic experience getting my emotional support animal letter, and I know that I can contact their team again if I get any pushback during my housing search.
-My review of the company details my experience and gives you all the facts about the process and prices.
+If you’re thinking about getting an ESA letter for your assistance animal, I’d recommend using Pettable.
+I had a fantastic experience getting my letter, and I know I can contact their team again if I get any pushback during my housing search.

 What Is Pettable?

-Pettable was founded by people who are passionate about mental health and emotional support animals.
+Pettable’s founders are passionate about mental health and emotional support animals.
 They understand how ESAs can drastically improve life for people with mental and emotional disabilities.
-The Pettable team is dedicated to making the process of getting an emotional support animal letter as fast and simple as possible for every eligible patient.
+Their experienced team is dedicated to making the process of getting an emotional support animal letter as fast and simple as possible for every eligible client.

-Pettable is for ESA owners who want to get official documentation for their emotional support animals.
-You can also use the service if you don’t have an emotional support animal yet but think you would benefit from one.
-Pettable is available to individuals throughout the U.S.
+ESA owners throughout the U.S. who want official documentation of their need for an emotional support animal are excellent candidates to use Pettable’s services.
+Pettable can also help if you don’t have an emotional support animal yet but think you would benefit from one.

-To be eligible for an emotional support animal through Pettable, you must have a qualifying mental or emotional disability that's listed in the Diagnostic and Statistical Manual.
-Some qualifying mental disorders are PTSD, anxiety, depression, bipolar disorder, and panic disorder.
+To be eligible for an emotional support animal letter through Pettable, you must have a qualifying mental or emotional disability listed in the Diagnostic and Statistical Manual of Mental Disorders.
+Qualifying conditions include anxiety, depression, PTSD, bipolar disorder, panic disorder, and many others.

 How Pettable Works

-Pettable helps customers connect with licensed mental health professionals (LMHPs).
-The service ensures that each client works with a mental health professional in their state, which is required for a legal ESA letter.
+Pettable connects eligible individuals with licensed mental health professionals (LMHPs).
+The service ensures that each client works with a mental health professional who is qualified to practice in their state, which is required for a legal ESA letter.
 Pettable’s independent health professionals are qualified to diagnose mental health conditions and write ESA letters.

 How Much Does Pettable Cost?

-Pettable offers a few unique letter packages at different prices.
+Pettable offers several letter packages at different prices.
 For a single ESA letter designed for either housing or travel purposes, the cost is $149.
 If you want to get both letters, the package deal gives you a discount – the total cost is $199.

 One of the great things about working with Pettable is that the company offers a complete money-back satisfaction guarantee.
 You can get the entire cost of your purchase refunded if you don’t end up qualifying for an ESA letter during your evaluation or if you get your letter and it doesn’t work as intended.